-ACUTE: Contact with this solution may cause irritation of the eyes, skin, mucous membranes, and any other exposed tissue.
-If inhaled, irritation of the respiratory system may occur, with coughing, and breathing difficulty.
+ACUTE: This solution can damage eyes, skin, mucous membranes, and any other exposed tissue.
+If inhaled, irritation of the respiratory system may occur, with coughing, and breathing difficulty

 CHRONIC: Repeated skin contact with this product may result in dermatitis (inflammation and reddening of the skin).
-Prolonged or repeated exposure may cause liver and kidney damage.